dsccommunity/SharePointDsc/Modules/SharePointDsc/DSCResources/MSFT_SPInstall/Readme.md

 file and validate the license key during the installation process.
 This module depends on the prerequisites already being installed, which can be done

+NOTE: This resource only supports SharePoint Server.
+SharePoint Foundation is not supported.

 ## Installing from network locations

 If you wish to install SharePoint from a network location this can